gcross/paycheck/README.txt

         unittest.main()
     </code>

-Then give the ol’ test a run.
-You’ll likely see a problem:
+Then give the ol' test a run.
+You'll likely see a problem:

 ::